-Make more memories on your trip to Germany with these amazing day trips from Munich – from sampling heavenly Sachertorte chocolate cake in Salzburg to marveling at Neuschwanstein’s fairytale castle in Bavaria.
+Make more memories on your trip to Germany with these amazing day trips from Munich–from sampling Sachertorte chocolate cake to marveling at fairytale castles.

 Munich sits snugly in Germany’s south, right in the heart of Bavaria.
 While the city itself is worth the trip, filled as it is with places to see and fall in love with, it’s also a great base if you want to see more of Bavaria, Germany or even venture across the border.
 From Munich you’re just a short way from Switzerland, Liechtenstein and Austria.

 Whether it’s Disney-esque castles, stunning gorges and mountains, or skiing that tempts you, our round up of the best day trips from Munich should give you plenty of food for thought.

 Neuschwanstein Castle is the reason many people travel to Munich in the first place.
 At just two hours from the city, it’s the perfect distance for a day trip and your first glimpse of it will never disappoint – it lives up to every photo you’ve ever seen.

 Reputed to be the castle that inspired Walt Disney when he came to design Sleeping Beauty’s castle, it rises majestically from picture postcard trees.
 Often swathed in mist or tipped with snow, it scarcely seems real.
 From the town of Hohenschwangau at its base you can either take a bus up to the castle, or walk – don’t worry, it’s not too steep.

 Have your cameras at the ready as you cross Marien Brucke (Mary’s Bridge), the perfect vantage point for the best view of Neuschwanstein.
 King Ludwig II didn’t live to see the completion of the vision he commissioned, but you’ll be able to tour the inside and see how his dream was made breathtaking reality.